 With ordered categorical variables, the levels have some natural order.
 Likert scales are examples of ordered categorical variables (e.g. 1=Very Dissatisfied, 2=Dissatisfied, 3=Neither Satisfied nor Dissatisfied, 4=Satisfied, 5=Very Satisfied).
 The numbers assigned to the levels should reflect their ordering, but beyond that they are still arbitrary: you could add 5 to all of them, or multiply them all by 2, and nothing would change.
 You will see people report means for ordered categorical variables and do other math with them, but you should be aware that doing so imposes assumptions that may or may not be true.
 Moving one person from Satisfied to Very Satisfied and moving one person from Very Dissatisfied to Dissatisfied have exactly the same effect on the mean, but are you really willing to assume that they’re equivalent changes?

 Indicator variables, also called binary variables, boolean variables or dummy variables, are just categorical variables with two levels.
 In principle they can be ordered or unordered but with only two levels it rarely matters.
 Often they answer the question “Is some condition true for this observation?”
-Occasionally indicator variables are referred to as flags, and more commonly flagging observations where a condition is true means to create an indicator variable for that condition.
+Occasionally indicator variables are referred to as flags.
+“Flagging observations where a condition is true means to create an indicator variable for that condition.

 String variables contain text.
 Sometimes the text is just labels for categories, and they can be treated like categorical variables.
 Other times they contain actual information.